michelleg06/DataViz/README.md

 ## Maps

 A fun way to visualise the incidence of an event within or across geographies is through cloropleths.
 The basic concept of a cloropleth is the representation of the variability of an event using shades of colour (think shades of red, or increasing intensity in a colour palette).
 To visualise maps you need three elements: a shapefile, which contains coordinates (lat,long) of a region and its borders, data at the border level, e.g. aggregate data at the municipality or at the state level, and a unique identifier for the two datasets so that you can merge and match.
+Below I have a map of Mexico that shows how much property tax is collected by each municipality.
+To draw this map, I used the following `R` packages:

+* {[ggplot2](https://ggplot2.tidyverse.org/)}: a system for declaratively creating graphics, based on [The Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl).
+* {[sf](https://r-spatial.github.io/sf/)}: a package that provides simple features access for R. It's arguably the go-to package to read geospatial data in `R`.
+* {[scales](https://cran.r-project.org/web/packages/scales/index.html)}: a package that scales map data to aesthetics, and provides methods for automatically determining breaks and labels for axes and legends.

+  **The end result:**